 - My Little Pony: Friendship Is Magic:

-- Zecora has the more angular muzzle of male ponies.
+- Zecora has the more angular muzzle of male ponies, though much slimmer.
 Casual viewers may mistake her for a male until she speaks.
+This has been adopted by the fandom as a feature of Zebras in Equestria's world.

 - The Breezies.
 Fans have been searching far and wide for any way to tell their genders apart, but nothing yet has been found.
 Not even the voice, as, being tiny fairies, it's high pitched enough to leave room for confusion.